-Sciatica refers to pain that radiates along the path of the sciatic nerve, which branches from your lower back through your hips and buttocks and down each leg.
-Typically, sciatica affects only one side of your body.
+Sciatica refers to pain that travels along the path of the sciatic nerve.
+The sciatic nerve travels from the buttocks and down each leg.

 When to see a doctor

 Mild sciatica usually goes away over time.
 Call your primary care professional if self-care measures don't ease symptoms.
 Also call if pain lasts longer than a week, is severe or gets worse.
 Get immediate medical care for:

 - Sudden numbness or muscle weakness in a leg.

 - Pain after a violent injury, such as a traffic accident.

 Sign up for free and stay up to date on research advancements, health tips, current health topics, and expertise on managing health.
 Click here for an email preview.

 To provide you with the most relevant and helpful information, and understand which